 5. awk (eg. to check if a column has some desired value)

 It is possible to complete this entire lab on a Windows machine, but if you can do it on Linux or MacOS.
 Some of the tools we use may be easier to get working in those environments.

+This lab will have a number of questions for you to investigate.
+Please include answers to all of these questions in your report.

 PART 1: Debugging exterior routing with BGP Updates